javanibble/docker-cheat-sheet/docker-command-cheatsheet.md

 The Docker Engine acts as a client-server application with:

 * Client: The docker client (`docker`) is used by the user to interact with docker and sends the commands to the docker daemon.
-* API: The docker API interacts with the docker daemon.
+* API: The docker API allows clients to interact with the docker daemon in a stadardised manner.
 * Server: The docker server has a long-running daemon process called `dockerd` (docker daemon).
 It relies on a OCI compliant runtime (invoked via the `containerd` daemon) as its interface to the Linux kernel namespaces, cgroups, and SELinux.

-Other components within the docker architecture are:
+External components:
 * `containerd` is the container daemon and was originally built as an integration point for OCI runtimes like runc.
 The container lifecycle management functionality was moved out of the docker daemon into the container daemon.  ([Reference](https://containerd.io/))
 * `runc` is the implementation for the OCI container runtime specification.
 It is a CLI tool for spawning and running containers according to the OCI specification. ([Reference](https://github.com/opencontainers/runc))
-* `shim` is used to decouple the daemons from the containers.
+* `shim` is used to decouple the daemons from the containers. `containerd` forks an instance  of `runc` for each container.
+The `shim` process becomes the new container parent after the container is created and the `runc` process exits.

 **Open Container Initiative**